 - implied into the contract through conduct or custom and practice.

 Changes authorised by the contract

 An employer should check whether the contract of employment authorises a change to its terms.

-It may be possible that the term itself is sufficiently broadly to allow the change.
+It may be possible that the term itself is sufficiently broad to allow the change.
 This option often arises in relation to job titles and descriptions where the contract contains a flexibility clause allowing for the employee to carry out other duties that would be expected of somebody with their job title.

 There may also be a mobility clause which allows the employer to change the work location (but these do need to be exercised moderately).

 The contract may give a general power to vary the terms of the contract.
-However tribunals are usually reluctant to allow changes pursuant to such clauses unless the drafting of them is sufficiently clear.
-In practice such clauses are only relied on to make minor or administrative changes.
+However, tribunals are usually reluctant to allow changes pursuant to such clauses unless the drafting of them is sufficiently clear.
+In practice, such clauses are only relied on to make minor or administrative changes.

 Changes not authorised by the contract

 Where the change is not authorised by the contract there are 3 ways in which the employer may vary the contract: